CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/007-configuration-migration.md

 #### Importing configuration (Destination system)

-1. Open up a new `PowerShell` session to avoid any conflict with environmental variables
+1. Open up a new `PowerShell` session to avoid any conflict with environmental variables.
 1. In the `PowerShell` window, run the following:

     **Note**: We will be using the ficticious front end `https://cluedin-destination.customer.com` in the example below.